Buying a Used Nissan Leaf Is Really Smart

 8. Battery Life

 Batteries gradually lose their power over time.
-You can expect to retain 75% battery power after 10 years, but you'll miss that 25% if your range was already dicey or if the weather turns cold.
+Even the older batteries expect to retain 75% power after 10 years, but you'll miss that 25% if your range was already dicey or if the weather turns cold.

 Ten years from now would probably be a good time to sell it and upgrade to whatever astonishing self-driving model is available then.